CONDUITlab/CCDEF/_sources/datasets.rst.txt

 .. _Dataset_details:

-Monitor/Physiologic Datasets (Waveform and Numerics)
+Physiologic Datasets (Waveform and Numerics)
 ====================================================

 Datasets can be single channels or they can be a table of multiple channels.